Wind machines for minimizing cold injury to horticultural crops

 - low relative humidity of the cold air

 Wind machine blades produce low frequency infrasound waves that travel long distances and may penetrate building components of residential structures.
-Low frequency sound is like low bass music sounds you might hear in your home when someone next door is playing their stereo, even though you cannot hear the rest of the music.
+Low bass music sounds heard indoors originating from a neighbour’s stereo is an example of how low frequency sounds transmit.

-Grape growers should employ the following best management practices for operating wind machines to use them more effectively and minimize nuisance noise.
+Horticultural operations should implement the following best management practices for operating wind machines to use them effectively and minimize nuisance noise.

 Crop hardiness